EdwinVW/dapr-workshop/Assignment04/step-by-step.md

 1. Open the file `src/TrafficControlService/Repositories/InMemoryVehicleStateRepository.cs` in VS Code.

 1. This is the repository used by the TrafficControlService.
 Inspect the code in this class.
+Inspect the code of this repository.
 As you can see, this repository uses a very simple in-memory dictionary to store the state.
 The license number of the vehicle is used as the key.
 You are going to replace this implementation with one that uses Dapr state management.

 1. Create a new file `src/TrafficControlService/Repositories/DaprVehicleStateRepository.cs` in VS Code.